akaszynski/keepa/docs/source/product_query.rst

     2018-02-03 08:32:00   $203.48
     2018-02-04 08:40:00   $217.37

 Not all offers are active and some are only historical.
-The following example plots the historyof active offers for a single amazon product.
+The following example plots the historyof active offers for a single Amazon product.

 .. code:: python